wmvanvliet/neuroscience_tutorials/README.md

 Clicking on the links below will fire up a server for you and drop you into an interactive environment where you dive right in.
 Give it a try!

+Questions?
+Stuck in sien assignment?
+Open a issue on this repository and I shall try to answer.

 ## EEG-BCI